iboB/ibob.github.com/_posts/2012-01-19-using-web-icons.md

 title: Using the Web Icons
 category: Design

 excerpt: Quick overview on how to use the Typicon web font icons included with this template.

+forcecomments: true
 ---

 This template uses [Typicons][ty] web font, provided by [Fontello][fo] font bundling service.
 It allows you to quickly add nice icons into your pages by using css tags.

 To add an icon somewhere in the template simply do: